 We believe our network of facilities and diverse service offerings position us well to capitalize on government outsourcing of correctional management services.
 In addition, we believe that long-term trends related to prison inmate population growth, acceptance of privatization and lower cost of private corrections operations favor an increase in the outsourcing of correctional management services.
-Following are the key reasons for this outsourcing trend:
+The following are what we believe are the key reasons for this outsourcing trend: